RitaBu/cospaces-scripts/ZombieGame/README.md

 4. To kill a zombie tap/click on it.
 5. Don't let the zombies come close to you or you will die!
 6. Kill as many zombies as you can!

-## Changelog

-v0.3
-- Enemies hurt the player when they come to close.
-- Player has health points and can die.
-- When the player dies the game ends.

-v0.2
-- New enemy: Flying Skull.
-- Mood slowly changes from day to night.